From Sonic Retro

 The third section changes like the first mostly, the objects switch their places in the boarding-like sections, and the staircase section will have the main path blocked and therefore Sonic must go around it.

-The fourth doesn’t change much either, but the Mystic Melody ruin won’t generate a spring, and nor is the path up the building present in the first place.
+The fourth doesn’t change much either, but the Knuckles Tribe Pedestal won’t generate a spring, and nor is the path up the building present in the first place.
 One of the two swinging bars will be gone, rendering the high ledge at the end impossible to reach by conventional means.
 Sonic is forced to go through the bottom path instead, and instead of vertical moving platforms, there’s a Beetle and a trail of rings that will help Sonic pass through this area.
 At the long stair with handrail section, there’s an enemy in every gap.

 The chase segment doesn’t change much, besides the obvious less forgiving and faster truck.